razon1494/Taqwa/README.md

 ### Funtions of the website are listed below

->>> It is single page application with 4 routing path.
+- It is a single page application with 4 routing path.\
 #### Landing Page
->>> In the landing page you will get an overview of our courses.
+- In the landing page you will get an overview of our courses.\
->>> In this page you will see some of our most popular courses also.
+- In this page you will see some of our most popular courses also.

 #### About Page
->>> In This page you will know about the mission and visions of our organization.
+- In This page you will know about the mission and visions of our organization.\
->>> Then there is portion to show Instructors of courses.
+- Then there is portion to show Instructors of courses.

 #### Premium Courses

->>> Here All of our premium Hadith courses listed.
+- Here All of our premium Hadith courses listed.
->>> You can learn about the course , duration, classes from here.
+- You can learn about the course , duration, classes from here.

 #### Learn Quran Free